-Fix a space dimension $d\in\NN=\{1,2,3,\ldots\}$ and let $\gamma_d$ be the standard Gaussian measure on $\RR^d$ that has density
+Fix a space dimension $d\ge 2$ and let $\gamma_d$ be the standard Gaussian measure on $\RR^d$ that has density

 with respect to the Lebesgue measure on $\RR^d$.
 Here and in what follows, $\|\,\cdot\,\|$ stands for the Euclidean norm.
-By $\cP_\l$ we denote a Poisson point process on $\RR^d$ with intensity measure $\lambda\gamma_d$, $\l>0$.
-That is, if $N(\l)$ is a Poisson random variable with mean $\l$, $\cP_\l$ is a random set that consists of $N(\l)$ points in $\RR^d$ that are independently chosen according to the Gaussian law $\g_d$.
-By $K_\l$ we denote the Gaussian polytope that arises as the convex hull of $\cP_\l$.
-The volume and the number of $j$-dimensional faces of $K_\l$, $j\in\{0,\ldots,d-1\}$, are denoted by $\vol(K_\l)$ and $f_j(K_\l)$, respectively.
+By $\cP_\la$ we denote a Poisson point process on $\RR^d$ with intensity measure $\lambda\gamma_d$, $\la>0$.
+That is, if $N(\la)$ is a Poisson random variable with mean $\la$, $\cP_\la$ is a random set that consists of $N(\la)$ points in $\RR^d$ that are independently chosen according to the Gaussian law $\g_d$.
+By $K_\la$ we denote the Gaussian polytope that arises as the convex hull of $\cP_\la$.
+The volume and the number of $j$-dimensional faces of $K_\la$, $j\in\{0,\ldots,d-1\}$, are denoted by $\vol(K_\la)$ and $f_j(K_\la)$, respectively.

 We can now present our main results.
-Let us start with a new and powerful concentration inequality for the volume $\vol(K_\l)$ and the number $f_j(K_\l)$ of $j$-dimensional faces.
+Let us start with a new and powerful concentration inequality for the volume $\vol(K_\la)$ and the number $f_j(K_\la)$ of $j$-dimensional faces.
 To streamline our presentation, we define the individual weights $z[f_0]:=d$ and $z[f_j]:=0$ if $j\in\{1,\ldots,d-1\}$.
 Here and in what follows, writing that a statement holds \textit{for sufficiently large $\la$} means that there exists a $\la_0>0$, depending on the dimension $d$ and the geometric functional under consideration, such that the statement is valid for all $\la\ge \la_0$.

 \begin{thm}[Concentration inequalities] \begin{description} \item[(i)] Let $y\geq 0$.
 Then,